Goldfish: Interesting and Surprising Facts About a Popular Pet

 Beautiful and Interesting Animals

 Goldfish are common pets that have some surprising features.
 The colourful fish are found in many home aquariums, especially those designed for children.
-They’re often thought of as attractive but relatively simple creatures.
-Scientists and enthusiasts have made some interesting discoveries which show that there is more to the animals than is sometimes realized, however.
+They’re often thought of as attractive but relatively simple (and simple-minded) creatures.
+Scientists and enthusiasts have made some interesting discoveries which show that there is more to the animals than is sometimes realized.

 I had both indoor and outdoor goldfish as pets in my childhood and early teens.
 I enjoyed watching the fish and exploring their behaviour.
 Goldfish can make good pets.
 Unfortunately, they are sometimes kept under conditions that are far from ideal.